asawari-ai/maths/README.md

 # maths
-Mathematic and statistics for Deep Learning
+Mathematics and statistics for Deep Learning